It’s not really a “theory” at all. It is a social movement, akin to a religion.

 The movement is only concerned with perceived inequality at the very top.
 They’re not at all bothered by this gross disparity at the very bottom.

-So I’m quite concerned with this gender disparity at the very bottom.
+So I’m very concerned with this gender disparity at the very bottom.
 This inequality of outcome has affected me, personally.

-Consider the possibility that there may be one specific factor that would help to explain both the disparity at the bottom, and the disparity at the top: namely, biological differences between the physical brains of people of the two different genders.
+Consider the possibility that both the disparity at the bottom, and the disparity at the top could be explained by biological differences between the physical brains of people of the two different genders.

-(Gender is biological.
-Assertions to the contrary are subversive propaganda aimed at destroying the self-confidence of men and destabilizing society.
+(Yes, I said “two genders.”
+Gender is biological.
 There are only two genders: male, and female.
 “Fluid” is not a gender.
 “Bisexual” is a sexual orientation, not a gender.
 Stop conflating your sexual orientation with your gender, it’s not the same thing.)

 Why are men often paid more than women?
 You insist that it’s because all the Human Resources departments are sexist.
 That was undoubtedly true, more than half a century ago; but today?
 It seems so unlikely as to be laughable.
 I suggest there may be multiple other factors at work: chief among them, the simple fact that there are biological differences between the physical brains of men and the physical brains of women: differences which cause men to be, on average, somewhat more assertive and more prone to risk-taking.
 Male assertiveness pays off in contract negotiation, and male risk-taking pays off in investments, sometimes, but a couple of big wins are enough to offset many small losses.
 Because they are more assertive and more prone to risk-taking, men are also more likely to try to attain a position that they’re not entirely qualified for (such as when I ran for the Oregon State House of Representatives, for example): not because society oppresses women, but rather because men’s brains are physically wired to disregard reasonable hesitations.